Atlanta-area shootings leave 8 dead, many of Asian descent - WTMJ

 Surveillance video recorded a man pulling up to the Acworth business about 10 minutes before the attack there, authorities said.
 The same car was spotted outside the Atlanta businesses.
 A manhunt was launched, and Robert Aaron Long, of Woodstock, was taken into custody in Crisp County, about 150 miles (240 kilometers) south of Atlanta, Baker said.

 Video evidence “suggests it is extremely likely our suspect is the same as Cherokee County’s, who is in custody,” Atlanta police said in a statement.
-Authorities haven’t specified charges.
+Little is known about Long, and authorities haven’t specified charges.

 South Korea’s Foreign Ministry said in statement Wednesday that its diplomats in Atlanta have confirmed with police that four of the victims who died were women of Korean descent.
 The ministry said its Consulate General in Atlanta is trying to confirm the nationality of the women.